Why is Bread (and Carbs) So Addictive? PART 1

 Bread and many processed foods are refined carbohydrates, and have been stripped down of all the nutrients and fiber.
 Carbohydrates are basically sugar molecules that are linked together.
 These types of molecules enter your bloodstream easily.
 Simple sugars enter the bloodstream quickly, but chains of sugars, like those contained in bread products, give you a MASSIVE sugar hit to your bloodstream, even more quickly than table sugar.

-When these chains of carbohydrates break down in your system, there is such a large glucose spike, it triggers your body to protect itself by releasing insulin and getting those sugars oshutterstock_126016211ut of the bloodstream ASAP by storing them as fat.
+When these chains of carbohydrates break down in your system, there is such a large glucose spike, it triggers your body to protect itself by releasing insulin and getting those sugars out of the bloodstream ASAP by storing them as fat.
 If too much insulin is released to deal with the blood sugar level, then suddenly you can crash and feel the need to eat more bread or carbs to get some “energy” back again.
 It becomes a vicious cycle leading to insulin resistance where the body stops using insulin properly and glucose becomes trapped in the bloodstream, ultimately resulting in Type 2 diabetes.

 Satisfying an appetite for sweets and carbs due to this cycle means that your bloodstream will always have sugar available.
 Insulin always present in the bloodstream is bad news because it leads to insulin resistance.
 Our body will preferentially utilize sugars as energy when needed, if it is available, and will only turn to fat when no more sugar is available.
 When we maintain a diet high in carbs, our body starts to lose its capacity to burn fat for fuel.
 We crave more sugar to replenish the sugar we just stored as fat and over time the body “forgets” that it can burn fat for energy as we just continue to add on the pounds.